 No. A TUE granted by a NADO must be submitted to IDTM for recognition prior to participation in an event covered under the Programme.
-The ITF is not obliged to recognise a TUE granted by a NADO, and also reserves the right to amend the condition of any TUE granted by a NADO may be amended prior to being recognised under the Tennis Anti-Doping Programme.
+There is no automatic recognition of a TUE granted by a NADO.
+The conditions of any TUE granted by a NADO may be amended prior to being recognised under the Tennis Anti-Doping Programme.
 Any such application for recognition should be submitted 30 days in advance of the first date on which such recognition is required.

 Can the decision to grant/deny a TUE be overturned?

-All TUE decisions are reviewed by the World Anti-Doping Agency (WADA), whose own TUE Committee (TUEC) may reverse any decision.
+All TUE decisions are subject to review by the World Anti-Doping Agency (WADA), whose own TUE Committee (TUEC) may reverse any decision.
 A player whose TUE application is denied by the TUEC can appeal the decision to the WADA TUEC (at their own expense).
 A TUE application that is reversed by WADA can be appealed to the Court of Arbitration for Sport for a final decision.

 When can I start using the medication and how long for?

 Players should not assume that their application will be granted, even for the renewal of an existing TUE, and are advised to wait until they receive notification of approval from IDTM before using the substance(s) concerned.
 Most TUEs are granted for a specific period of time and so do expire.
 Before a TUE has expired, a new application must be submitted to permit continued use of the Prohibited Substance under the Programme.

 Can I get a back-dated TUE?